Is it difficult to get a loan? Do you need to prepare an in-depth case to show lenders why you’re a good risk? What do lenders actually need to know?

 Pay-out of your loan is normally within an hour of approval direct to your account.
 In most cases, your funder does not need to see any documentation (although sometimes they do and may need to ask additional questions that weren’t on your application form).

-You can apply for a payday loan or a short term credit loan quickly and easily either direct to the lenders or via a matching broker service like CashLady who finds the lenders most likely to say yes.
+You can apply for a loan quickly and easily either direct to the lenders or via a matching broker service like CashLady who finds the lenders most likely to say yes.

 It depends on how much you want and who you ask.
+It also depends on how good or bad is your credit score.
 Despite the common misunderstanding, the completion of a loan application does not guarantee that you will get a loan.

 Please make sure that you only borrow exactly what you need and that you can afford the monthly repayments associated with your finance facility.